Carlosaj18/Coder-Lawyer/README.md

 ![Product Name Screen Shot][product-screenshot2]

-It is a project that seeks to generate a centralization of legal documents at hand.
-Where you can download our templates, and use right after.
-You will have all your documents organized.
+It is a website to organize the best and last law courses.

 Here's why:
-* We value your time.
-Your time should be focused on creating something amazing.
-We will handle your legal documents needs.
+* We know that lawyers need to be updaded with new skills.
-* You shouldn't be doing the same tasks over and over like creating legal documents from scratch
+* In the law program they are teaching the same clasess.
-* You should implement DRY principles to the rest of your life :smile:
+* We can articulate the law with the tecnology to created the new law environment.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>